kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 *"What's going on here?"* I wonder, confused as I get on the bus.
 There's like what appears to be two hundred people inside.
 It feels chaotic and messy, and everyone's staring at us while we orient ourselves.
 I sigh. *"I can't believe we're standing for a whole hour with these heavy bags!"*.

-As I look around to figure out where to stay or where to stack the backpack, humbly peeking over backrests in search of spots, I notice people are sitting on their luggage in the aisle.
-"Weird", I frown one eyebrow.
+As I look around to figure out where to stay or where to stack the backpack, humbly peeking over backrests in search of spots, I notice people are sitting on their luggage in the aisle. *"Weird"*, I frown one eyebrow.
 I've never seen that before.
 It looks totally unsafe, but who am I to judge?!

 A woman points at me and to the aisle, as if saying, *"You, stay there!"* I get even more confused.
 But, as I scan the corridor, I don't see any suitcase or luggage wheel.
 Wait a second!
 This bus has a fifth seat that folds from beside another seat, fitting five people per row!
 I nod and, while saying a few *Arigato's*, rush to sit down.